 Michigan Criminal Defense Attorney – Criminal Lawyers with vast expertise in Defending and Fighting for Clients

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are recognized as vastly experienced in all areas of criminal defense.
-We represent people charged with crimes all over the State of Michigan in state and federal courts.
-Our attorneys are aggressive and zealously represent our client’s interest against some of the most difficult prosecutors in the State of Michigan.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are recognized as vastly experienced in all areas of criminal defense, including police frisk rules.
+We represent people charged with crimes all over Michigan in state and federal courts.
+Our attorneys are aggressive and zealously represent our client’s interest against some of the toughest prosecutors in Michigan.
 When your freedom is at risk, it is essential that you have attorneys who are willing to fight to protect your rights fearlessly – that would be the attorneys at LEWIS & DICKSTEIN, P.L.L.C.